Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Background and Related Work

-A Cooperative Inference Systems (CIS), also known in the literature as collaborative inference systems \cite{ren2023survey} or inference delivery networks \cite{salem2023toward}, represent a dynamic field of study.
-The scope of collaboration in these systems may vary, extending beyond the traditional device-cloud model to include intermediate nodes such as edge servers, regional clouds, or a collective of devices within direct transmission range of each other~\cite{ren2023survey, teerapittayanon2017distributed, li2019edge, zeng2019boomerang, salem2023toward}.
-The form of cooperation within a CIS can also significantly vary.
-For example, nodes in a CIS may run different parts of the same model according to the split computing framework \cite{matsubara2022split}.
-Alternatively, they may integrate the predictions of various models in an ensemble approach \cite{malka2022decentralized, yilmaz2022over}, thereby enhancing the robustness and accuracy of the inference.
-Furthermore, nodes might selectively forward their inference requests---particularly the more complex ones---to more powerful models within the network.
-In this paper, we study a generic hierarchy of nodes, each equipped with models of progressively higher complexity, that cooperate by forwarding requests.

-While much previous work has concentrated on optimizing the deployment and utilization of already trained model in a CIS~\cite{li2019edge, zeng2019boomerang, salem2023toward}, our research shifts focus to the less-explored challenge of \emph{training} these models in a FL context.
-Here, each CIS client utilizes its local dataset to contribute to the training of the set of models intended for deployment across the network.
+Collaborative Inference Systems (CISs)~\cite{ren2023survey}, also known in the literature as Inference Delivery Networks \cite{salem2023toward}, enable smaller devices to offload part of their inference tasks to more capable devices, and represent an active field of study.
+The scope of collaboration in these systems may vary, extending beyond the traditional device-cloud model, to include intermediate nodes such as edge servers, regional clouds, or a collective of devices within direct transmission range of each other~\cite{teerapittayanon2017distributed, li2019edge, zeng2019boomerang, ren2023survey, salem2023toward}.
+While collaboration within a CIS can take many forms~\cite{matsubara2022split,malka2022decentralized, yilmaz2022over,salem2023toward}, in this paper, we focus on a hierarchical structure of nodes, each equipped with increasingly complex models that collaborate by forwarding inference requests to more powerful nodes within the network.
+Although much previous work has focused on optimizing the deployment and utilization of already trained models in a CIS~\cite{li2019edge, zeng2019boomerang, salem2023toward,jankowski2023}, our research shifts focus to the less-explored challenge of \emph{training} these models in a FL context.